Alwinius/bow/new_readme.md

 - to access private docker registries, a full dockercfg can be passed in DOCKER_REGISTRY_CFG
 - REPO_USERNAME and _PASSWORD or a private key and known_hosts need to be provided in any case, otherwise keel cannot push anyway
+- provide path to Helm chart home as you would for `helm template` from the git repos home with REPO_CHART_PATH

 ## Development
 - make sure to download dependencies with `dep ensure`